cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/drafting/2025-10-16-integrate-bd/RFC-subsession-tracking.md

 **Core Changes:**

 **Subsession Tracking:** Replace markdown task lists in `subsessions.md` with bd issues.
-Each subsession becomes a bd issue with explicit dependencies, labels, and status.
-The bd CLI provides `bd ready` to query unblocked work, and `bd status` to visualize dependency graphs.
+Each subsession becomes a bd issue that serves as the parent for its constituent tasks.
+The tasks within a subsession are created as child bd issues, enabling fine-grained tracking with explicit dependencies, labels, and status updates for both subsessions and their tasks.
+The bd CLI provides `bd ready` to query unblocked work across subsessions and their tasks, and `bd status` to visualize dependency graphs.
 Cycle detection is automatic.

-**TDD Enforcement:** Structure each subsession as a parent issue with child issues for TDD phases (RED, GREEN, REFACTOR, QA).
-Dependencies between phases create blocking relationships: you cannot start REFACTOR until GREEN is complete.
-This makes TDD a structural requirement rather than a discipline.
+**TDD Enforcement:** For code-related subsessions, structure the child tasks as TDD phases (RED, GREEN, REFACTOR, QA), each as a separate child issue of the parent subsession issue.
+Dependencies between these child issues create blocking relationships: you cannot start GREEN until RED is complete, and so on.
+This makes TDD a structural requirement rather than a mere discipline, ensuring comprehensive coverage within the subsession's task hierarchy.

 **Per-Subsession Scratchpads:** Create `scratchpads/` directory with one markdown file per subsession (`scratchpads/subsession-1-setup.md`).
 This replaces the session-wide `active-plan.md` with scoped thinking space.
 When working on subsession 3, you only see subsession 3's context.